diku-dk/futhark-website/examples/testing-associativity.md

 (x `f` y) `f` z == x `f` (y `f` z)
 ```

-While it is formally undecidable for any compiler to determine
+While it is undecidable for any compiler to determine statically
-statically whether an arbitrary function `f` is associative.  it's
+whether an arbitrary function `f` is associative, it's not so hard
-not so hard to write a test program that looks for a counterexample
+to write a test program that looks for a counterexample to
-to associativity by brute force.
+associativity by brute force.

 ```futhark
 let testassoc 'a [n] (eq: a -> a -> bool)